dionarodrigues/diogorodrigues.dev/pages/about.en.md

 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs

 I'm always trying to grow and learn something new.
-I lose track of time when I'm playing the violin, studying languages, reading a good book or simply remembering my good time living in Canada.
+I lose track of time when I'm playing the violin, studying languages or simply reading a good book.

 ## Experience